quarkslab/irma/docs/frontend/nginx.rst

     [...]

-Please refer to the documentation of your preferred distribution to install a uwsgi server on it.
+Please refer to the documentation of your preferred distribution to install an uWSGI server on it.

 Configuration
 `````````````